sainadth/IslanderHack-tamucc/README.md

 #### ❌ "Call fails" or "Invalid API key"
 **Solution**:
-- Verify your BLAND AI API key is correct
+- Verify your AI calling VOIPAPI key is correct
 - Check your account has available credits/quota
 - Ensure phone number is in E.164 format: `+1XXXXXXXXXX` (include country code)